-- 6.20 The Council recognises that it has a responsibility to identify, evaluate and manage risks whilst still creating a fertile climate for innovation.
-It therefore supports a structured approach through the implementation of its Corporate Risk and Opportunity Management Strategy with an annual report on its effectiveness to the Audit Committee. - 6.21 The Council has a Risk and Opportunity Monitoring Group which has defined terms of reference to monitor the effective delivery of the Council's Corporate Risk and Opportunity Management Strategy across the authority.
-In addition the Council's Audit Committee is responsible for monitoring the effective development and operation of risk and opportunity management.
+- 6.23 The Council recognises that it has a responsibility to identify, evaluate and manage risks whilst still creating a fertile climate for innovation.
+It therefore supports a structured approach through the implementation of its Corporate Risk and Opportunity Management Strategy with an annual report on its effectiveness. - 6.24 The Council has a Risk and Opportunity Monitoring Group which has defined terms of reference to monitor the effective delivery of the Council's Corporate Risk and Opportunity Management Strategy across the authority.
+In addition the Council's Governance & Ethics Committee is responsible for monitoring the effective development and operation of risk and opportunity management.